iamsrikanthnani/rn-redux/README.md

 - **spacing.tsx**: Defines the different spacings used throughout the app.
 - **theme.tsx**: Contains the dark and light theme configurations for styled-components.
-- **typography.tsx**: This file is for defining font sizes, weights, and font families.

 ### 📱app